MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 <details>
 <summary><b> Application Identity in Node.js environment </b></summary>

-`AppCredential` represents the application identity.
-It can be used when user isn't involved, for example in a time-triggered automation job.
-SDK uses this credential when developers choose App identity in Node.js environment.
+`AppCredential` represents the app identity.
+You can use app identity when user isn't involved, for example in a time-triggered automation job.
+TeamsFx SDK uses the following credential when you choose app identity in Node.js environment.

 Required configuration: `tenantId`, `clientId`, `clientSecret` or `certificateContent`.
 </details>